dhdaines/playa/README.md

 Since PDF is at heart a page-oriented, presentation format, many types of metadata are mostly accessible via the page objects.

-For example, annotations (internal or external links) are only accessible via pages (FIXME: No reason we couldn't access them from the document too).
-There are umpteen zillion kinds of annotations (PDF 1.7 sect 12.5.6) but they all have at least these attributes in
+For example, annotations (internal or external links) are defined on pages (since their position would not make any sense otherwise).
-common:
+There are umpteen zillion kinds of annotations (PDF 1.7 sect 12.5.6) but they all have at least these attributes in common:

 ```python
 for annot in page.annotations: